votingworks/vxmail/docs/product-spec.md

 ## Key Hypothesis

-Today, many small and some medium-sized counties have a sufficiently manual process for a relatively small number of vote-by-mail ballots.
-COVID-19 will require those counties to process 10 times more ballots, making the manual process no longer practical—because of insufficient speed and accuracy.
-With simple, readily available off-the-shelf hardware and robust software, we can enable 3 election staffers to handle 50,000 vote-by-mail ballots assuming at least 4 weeks for sending out ballots prior to election day and 2 weeks for tabulation.
+Today, many small and some medium-sized election jurisdictions (counties, towns, parishes, ...) have a manual process for handling a relatively small number of vote-by-mail ballots.
+COVID-19 will require those jurisdictions to process many more mail ballots than they're accustomed to.
+Given limited time and people-power, the manual processes will be impractical.

+By offering simple, readily available, off-the-shelf hardware and robust software, we can enable 3 election staffers to manage mailing and receiving 50,000 ballots.

 ## VxMail

-We propose VxMail, a set of tools to help small counties quickly scale up their vote-by-mail capacity.
+We propose VxMail, a set of tools to help small jurisdictions quickly scale up their vote-by-mail capacity.

 ### Components

 VxMail includes:
-* a Ballot Manager to send mail ballots to voters, log receipt of those ballots, and verify signatures.
+* a Ballot Manager to create and proof mail ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
 * tools to efficiently open envelopes and extract ballots.
 * a Ballot Tabulator to scan and tabulate ballots.